robertfischer3/articles/Reducing_Authentication_Fatigue.md

 * **AAL1**: Permits single-factor authentication using memorized secrets (passwords) or physical authenticators.
 * **AAL2**: Requires multi-factor authentication with two different authentication factors.
-* **AAL3**: Requires multi-factor authentication with hardware-based authenticator and verifier impersonation resistance.
+* **AAL3**: Requires multi-factor authentication with a hardware-based authenticator and verifier impersonation resistance.

-Each AAL establishes specific requirements not for the authenticators themselves, but for the authentication sessions, since combinations of authenticators used together can achieve higher assurance levels than individually.
+Each AAL establishes specific requirements not for the authenticators themselves, but for the authentication sessions, since combinations of authenticators used together can achieve higher assurance levels than individually (Grassi et al., 2017).

 ## **Aligning Authentication Strategies with NIST Guidelines**